augustobjeta/Project_4/AVREADME.md

 augustvollbrecht@gmail.com, available to External users (only option offered)

+OUTLINE OF NOTEBOOKS?PROJECT FOLDER CONTENTS - state to be outlined in same order in README

 You will have to acquire your own YouTube v3 api to access data.

 ________________________